 Cultures around the world know this.
 Some languages have a designated name for Venus as a daystar.
 For example, in many eastern European languages Venus is also known as Danica, the daystar of Slavic mythology.

-When Venus is near its greatest brilliancy, as it is in early February 2022, it’s easiest to spot shining out from a blue sky.
-Venus is currently a morning object, so you can find it before sunup and watch it with the eye until after the sun rises.
-At the end of the month, around the morning of February 27, the crescent moon will pass close to Venus.
+When Venus is near its greatest brilliancy, as it is in early July 2023, it’s easiest to spot shining out from a blue sky.
+Venus is currently an evening object, so you can find it before sunset as soon as you can block out the sun before it sets.
+Near the end of the month, around the evening of July 21, the crescent moon will pass close to Venus.
 These pairings are ideal for photographers.
 Check the EarthSky visible planets and night sky guide for current information.

 Why can you see Venus during the day?
 Because Venus is so bright thanks to its location near us, proximity to the sun and reflective clouds.
 The only natural objects in the sky that outshine Venus are the sun and moon.